-The flexibility the system has shown over the past year has been extraordinary.
+The flexibility the system has shown over the past year and a half has been extraordinary.
 Long standing issues of concern for the INOU were addressed at a speed and to an extent to be commended.
 For example, to be eligible for the Christmas Bonus a person must be on a Jobseeker's Allowance for at least 15 months, the same is true for the Fuel Allowance.
 This time period refers back to a time when Jobseeker's Benefit could last for up to 15 months.
 In last year's Budget this eligibility criteria was brought down to 4 months, though only for the Christmas Bonus.

-In the Economic Recovery Plan changes to the Pandemic Unemployment Payment (PUP) were announced, though as the economy's emergence from the lockdown is slowing, the timetable was altered.
-Access to the PUP will be closed to new entrants from early July; full-time students will receive their last payment on September 7^{th} ; the PUP levels above the standard Jobseeker's maximum primary payment of €203 will be cut by €50; anyone on €203 will be expected to apply for a Jobseeker's or other working age payment.
+In the Economic Recovery Plan changes to the Pandemic Unemployment Payment (PUP) were announced, though as the economy's emergence from the lockdown varied, the timetable was altered.
+Access to the PUP was closed to new entrants from early July; full-time students last payment was September $7^{\text{th}}$ ; the PUP levels above the standard Jobseeker's maximum primary payment of €203 were cut by €50; though anyone on €203 has until October 22nd to apply for a Jobseeker's or other working age payment.
 As the graph illustrates people moving off a PUP onto another working age payment may find that they are not eligible for one, the rules associated with other payments are more complex than the PUP.

-The Government have made a commitment to ensure that no one falls off a cliff edge when they come to the end of their
+The Government have made a commitment to ensure that no one falls off a cliff edge when they come to the end of their PUP, yet the existing system is full of sharp and steep edges.

-PUP, yet the existing system is full of sharp and steep edges.
 People do not always make the transition from Jobseeker's Benefit to Jobseeker's Allowance, and even when they do the level of payment they receive may be lower.
 For young people living at home, their parents income is taken into account; for older unemployed people, their partner's income is taken into account; and / or they may have savings of their own.
 When Ireland emerged out of the 2008 crisis, the single biggest reason initially for the Live Register coming down was people not making the transition from JB to JA.
 It is the same means test, and has been for many years.
 In these circumstances it is not surprising that the PUP was introduced at the beginning of the current health crisis, as the existing system is inadequate.
-Though PUP is not without its shortcomings: there is no option for people who were employees to work part-time and retain some of their payment.
-There is such a facility for people who were self-employed, and it is an option for people on a Jobseeker's payment, though there are anomalies.
+Though PUP is not without its shortcomings.
+For example, there is no option for people who were employees to work part-time and retain some of their payment.
+Yet, there is such a facility for people who were self-employed, and it is an option for people on a Jobseeker's payment, though there are anomalies.

-The recent ESRI Budget Perspectives Paper: COVID-19 and the Irish Welfare System highlighted a number of issues of concern to INOU which need to be properly addressed.
-The reduced Jobseeker's Allowance payment for young people aged between 18 and 24; the cut to the duration of a Jobseeker's Benefit payment, which was cut by six months; the fact that JB has not been pay related since the early 1990s; the fact two people could be working the same number of hours in a week, but depending on how they are spread out, only one may be entitled to any Jobseeker's support; the lack of in-work supports for people on low pay who do not have children.
+The recent ESRI Budget Perspectives Paper: COVID-19 and the Irish Welfare System highlighted a number of issues of concern the INOU has raised for many years.
+These issues need to be properly addressed and include: the reduced Jobseeker's Allowance payment for young people aged between 18 and 24; the cut to the duration of a Jobseeker's Benefit payment, which was cut by six months; the fact that JB has not been pay related since the early 1990s; the fact two people could be working the same number of hours in a week, but depending on how they are spread out, only one may be entitled to any Jobseeker's support; the lack of in-work supports for people on low pay who do not have children.